Michael Eric Robinson

-Michael Eric Robinson (born March 11, 1956) is an American composer associated with both contemporary classical music and computer music.
+Michael Eric Robinson (March 11, 1956 - June 29, 2026) was an American composer associated with both contemporary classical music and computer music.
 His work is influenced by jazz, Indian classical music and European musical traditions.

 Life

 Born in New York, New York, in 1956, Robinson was raised in Long Island, NY, earning the Louis Armstrong award in 1974.
 Robinson studied at SUNY Potsdam (with a BM in Composition from the Crane School of Music) followed by graduate study at CalArts.
 Private studies included jazz improvisation with Lee Konitz, Paul Jeffrey, Ken McIntyre and Indian classical music with Harihar Rao and Pandit Jasraj - as well as composition studies with John Cage, Morton Feldman, David Lewin, Charles Dodge and Steve Reich.
 Additional education included summer programs at Tanglewood with Leonard Altman, Gunther Schuller, Jacob Druckman, John Chowning, Ralph Shapey and Leonard Bernstein.

 As a composer and musicologist, Robinson has been a lecturer at UCLA, Bard College, California State University at Long Beach and California State University at Dominguez Hills.
 His recordings are in the music library collections of New York University, Princeton University, and the University of California at Los Angeles.
 A comprehensive collection of Robinson’s scores are used for study and teaching purposes at New York University.